Chicken Ranch (Texas): Closure

-In November 1972, the Texas Department of Public Safety (DPS) surveilled the Chicken Ranch for two days, documenting 484 people entering the rural brothel.
+In November 1972, the Texas Department of Public Safety (DPS) surveyed the Chicken Ranch for two days, documenting 484 people entering the rural brothel.
 At the request of a member of the DPS intelligence team, local law enforcement closed the Chicken Ranch for a short time.
-It reopened, and in July 1973 Houston television reporter Marvin Zindler began an investigation of the Chicken Ranch.
+It reopened, and in July 1973, Houston television reporter Marvin Zindler began an investigation of the Chicken Ranch.
 Zindler claimed for many years that he began the investigation because of an anonymous tip.
 Governor Dolph Briscoe closed the operation, only to have it open again after a few months.
 Zindler then shed more light on the operation, which led to the Ranch being permanently closed.

 Tim James was in the office when Hill asked Fayette County District Attorney Oliver Kitzman to close the Chicken Ranch.
 Hill explained the interest the DPS and the Attorney General had in seeing that any organized crime was shut down.
 According to James, Kitzman responded: "There's nothing that the people in this county want to do about it, Mr. Hill.
 There's nothing that we're going to do about it.
 It's not of great concern to the people who've elected me."
 According to James, Kitzman then stated that he would investigate anyone that Hill sent to his district.
 The Attorney General then suggested that Zindler be called.

 James called Zindler in the hopes that the television personality could apply the right kind of pressure to get the Ranch shut down.
 Zindler interviewed Kitzman, who admitted to knowing about the Chicken Ranch, but claimed that he had never tried to close down the brothel because "we have never had any indication by anyone that these places are a problem to law enforcement."
 Sheriff Jim T. Flournoy, who had been overseeing the La Grange area for 27 years, denied that the Chicken Ranch was involved in organized crime, and denied that he had been bribed to keep the place open.
 Zindler approached Governor Dolph Briscoe about the matter.
 After a very brief investigation, which found no evidence of a link to organized crime, Briscoe and Hill ordered the Chicken Ranch to be permanently closed.

 On August 1, 1973, Flournoy called Milton and told her that she was no longer allowed to operate.
 A handmade sign on the building blamed Zindler for the closing.
 Flournoy then went to Austin to meet with the governor, armed with a petition opposing the closure and carrying 3,000 signatures.
 Governor Briscoe refused to meet with him.